 What is an FDA Inspection and why is it Necessary?

-The US Food and Drug Administration (FDA) inspects regulated facilities to ensure their compliance with the laws and good manufacturing practice regulations surrounding the manufacture, labeling, and handling of food, drugs, medical devices, and cosmetics that are commercially distributed in the US.
+The US Food and Drug Administration (FDA) inspects facilities to ensure their compliance with regulations and laws surrounding the manufacture, labeling, and handling of food, drugs, medical devices, and cosmetics that are commercially distributed in the US.
 FDA inspections are conducted on both local and foreign establishments as long as the products are intended for US distribution.

 Types of FDA Inspections

 The FDA prioritizes the inspection of companies that manufacture high risk drugs and equipment.
 Newly registered establishments and those that have past violations are also given priority for FDA audits.
 Here are 4 types of FDA inspections that manufacturers can expect:

 - Pre-approval– an inspection that is conducted when there’s an application to market a new product;

 - Routine– the standard inspection conducted once every two years for domestic establishments and around once every 9 years for foreign facilities.
 If violations are found but corrective actions are immediately taken to address the issues while the FDA inspector is present, this will be noted as a positive indicator of the establishment’s commitment to stay compliant;

 - “For-cause”– an inspection intended to investigate issues or concerns that have been brought to the FDA’s attention; and

 - Compliance follow-up– if violations are found during an inspection, an FDA Form 483 will list the violations and the FDA will return to reinspect to confirm if corrective actions were taken to rectify the issues previously observed.